-Though its vales, valleys and ponds are glacier-carved gifts from the last ice age, Prospect Park is as much a marvel of man as of nature.
-The park, which opened in 1867, was designed by the influential landscape architecture team of Frederick Law Olmsted and Calvert Vaux, who landscaped 585 acres of terrain into an urban retreat reflecting their shared belief that a pastoral playground could have a civilizing effect on a growing metropolis.
+Though its vales, valleys, and ponds are glacier-carved gifts from the last ice age, Prospect Park is as much a marvel of man as of nature.
+The public green space, which opened in 1867, was designed by the influential landscape architecture team of Frederick Law Olmsted and Calvert Vaux (the duo that designed Central Park), who landscaped 585 acres of terrain into an urban retreat, reflecting their shared belief that a pastoral playground could have a civilizing effect on a growing metropolis.

-Olmsted and Vaux were were drawn back into city park design after an exhausting experience with the “infernal scoundrels” of Central Park in 1857.
-That highly political process, they felt, had restricted their vision for the park.
-James S. T. Stranahan, a philanthropist, politician, and unsalaried head of the Brooklyn Parks Commission—a statue of whom now stands just inside the park, near Grand Army Plaza—lured the pair to Brooklyn with the promise of creative freedom.
-With Central Park, Olmsted and Vaux had been forced to work within a rigid rectangular shape, but across the East River they would be free to create a space that epitomized their vision of an uninterrupted landscape.
+Lured by the promise of creative freedom, Olmsted and Vaux were drawn back into city park design after an exhausting experience with the “infernal scoundrels” of Central Park in 1857.
+That highly political process, they felt, had restricted their vision for the park, forcing them to work within a rigid rectangular shape.
+But James S. T. Stranahan, a philanthropist, politician, and unsalaried head of the Brooklyn Parks Commission—a statue of whom now stands just inside the park, near Grand Army Plaza—assured them that, across the East River, they would be free to create a space that epitomized their vision of an uninterrupted landscape.

 At the time, Green-Wood Cemetery was the only major public green swath in Brooklyn.
 Founded in 1838, this final resting place for many of New York’s 19th century luminaries was also a popular spot for picnics and carriage rides around the tombs.
-Funding was approved for Prospect Park in 1859, but it was stalled by the Civil War and construction finally commenced in 1866.
+Funding was approved for Prospect Park in 1859, but it was stalled by the Civil War, and construction finally commenced in 1866.
+Though, you could say that the foundation for it was really developed 10,000 years prior.

-Nearly 2,000 workers planted trees and other flora, refining the glacial terrain so that a natural arboreal barrier shielded parkgoers from the sight of buildings outside the park, though today some taller new structures do peek over the trees.
+Once construction was underway, it took nearly 2,000 workers to plant trees and other flora, and refine the glacial terrain so that a natural arboreal barrier shielded parkgoers from the sight of buildings outside the park—though today some taller new structures do peek over the trees.
 One of the biggest additions to the natural landscape was the 60-acre lake, dug using only picks and shovels.
 Olmsted and Vaux highlighted natural features like Lookout Hill, the highest point in the park, and glacial ponds in the Vale of Cashmere and the serpentine Lullwater by the boathouse.

 The park and four of its buildings are now listed on the National Register of Historic Places.
 One of these is the Italianate mansion called Litchfield Villa, built for land speculator and railroad businessman Edwin C. Litchfield in 1857.
 It now serves as the Park Department’s borough headquarters and visitors can stop inside during office hours and see the octagonal rotunda.

-Also on that list is the Lefferts Homestead, a Dutch colonial farmhouse that is now a children’s museum, which predates the park, although it was relocated in 1918 from its original location on Flatbush between Maple and Midwood.
+Also on that list is the Lefferts Historic House, a Dutch colonial farmhouse that is now a museum (though it’s currently closed for restoration), which predates the park, although it was relocated in 1918 from its original location on Flatbush between Maple and Midwood.
 The Friends Quaker Cemetery, a 15-acre burial site started in the 1820s was also incorporated into the park.
 Actor Montgomery Clift was buried there at the request of his Quaker mother.
 The cemetery is closed to the public, but its quiet rows of grey graves can be seen from a fence off of Center Drive by the Nethermead.

 Even more controversial changes were made under Parks Commissioner Robert Moses, who saw parks as places for active play rather than romantic strolls and pastoral civility.
 He built Wollman Rink in 1960, destroying one of Olmsted and Vaux’s most picturesque vistas; other asphalt-heavy Moses additions to the landscape include playgrounds, the ballfields on the Long Meadow, the bandshell, and the zoo.